Brunch & Batter

 Cinnamon Sweet Cream Pancakes

-Cinnamon Sweet Cream Pancakes are a delicious variation of traditional pancakes that incorporate heavy cream or whipping cream into the batter, resulting in a richer and creamier texture than their buttermilk counterparts.
+Cinnamon Sweet Cream Pancakes are a delicious variation of traditional pancakes that incorporate heavy cream or whipping cream into the batter, resulting in a rich and creamy texture.
+It's a fun way to mix up your usual buttermilk or milk routine!

 5 from 2 votes